thooks1203/echodeed/Parent_Communication_Packet.md

 ---

-**Thank you for supporting your child's emotional growth and our school community's commitment to kindness.
-Together, we're building a foundation for lifelong well-being and success.**
+**Thank you for supporting your middle schooler's emotional growth during these critical developmental years.
+Starting with grades 6-8 and expanding to 4-5, we're building a comprehensive K-8 foundation for lifelong well-being and success.**

 ---